 Northern Colorado Bears

-Nottingham Field, home to the Northern Colorado Bears since 1928, is one of the Big Sky's most historic venues.
-Located in Greeley, Colorado, the 7,500-seat stadium combines traditional charm with modern upgrades and sits at 4,658 feet elevation with views of the Colorado Rocky Mountains.
+Nottingham Field, home to the Northern Colorado Bears since 1995, is a compact Big Sky venue in Greeley, Colorado.
+The 8,533-seat stadium sits at 4,658 feet elevation with views of the Colorado Rocky Mountains, combining modern amenities with an intimate college football atmosphere.

 West grandstand (home side) offers shade and best views.
 East side can be warm in afternoon sun.
 Upper rows provide Rocky Mountain foothills views.
 Stadium's compact size means good sightlines throughout.